xd009642/xd-tts/slides/what_is_speech.typ

   - We can break a word into a few different units:
     - Letters (graphemes)
-    - Syllables - interpretted as a single sound
+    - Syllables - interpreted as a single sound
     - Phonemes - language specific sound that forms words
     - Phones - smallest unit of speech
 ]